yuneun92/LangChain-OpenTutorial/docs/02-Prompt/02-FewShotPromptTemplate.md

 print(response)
 ```

-<pre class="custom">C:\Users\masta\AppData\Local\Temp\ipykernel_10644\4027560520.py:13: LangChainDeprecationWarning: The method `BaseChatModel.predict` was deprecated in langchain-core 0.1.7 and will be removed in 1.0.
-Use :meth:`~invoke` instead.
-      response = llm.predict(question)
+<pre class="custom">The capital of the United States of America is Washington, D.C.
 </pre>

-    The capital of the United States of America is Washington, D.C.

 ```python
 from langchain_core.prompts import PromptTemplate, FewShotPromptTemplate